Configure timeouts

 You can set the global idle timeout durations for the connection and translation slots of various protocols.
 If the slot has not been used for the idle time specified, the resource is returned to the free pool.

-You can also set a time out for console sessions with the device.
+You can also set a timeout for console sessions on the device.

 Procedure